Landhund/TirSu-Writer/TirsuSymbolLibrary/SymbolDefinitions.md

 - Point-Down (Symbol_Q)
   - right triangle pointing down, both [catheti](https://en.wikipedia.org/wiki/Cathetus) 10u long, insert point at the middle of the hypotenuse
 - Bowl (Symbol_U)
-  - lower half of an ellipse, hohorizontal axis 5u, vertical axis 6u, on top of a 1u long vertical line, insert point at the lower end of the line
+  - lower half of an ellipse, horizontal axis 5u, vertical axis 6u, on top of a 1u long vertical line, insert point at the lower end of the line
 - Crescent (Top Symbol_X)
   - square missing its right side, 6u long sides, on top of a 1u long vertical line, insert point at the lower end of the line